 Superman & the Legion of Super-Heroes

 Bouncing Boy was a main character in the two seasons of the Legion's own animated series, voiced by Michael Cornacchia.
 He had auditioned for the Legion four times before being accepted onto the team and despite that was still one of the group's earliest members.
-Throughout the series, he served as the team's pilot and engineer as well as cheerleader when they're feeling down.
+Throughout the series, he served as the team's pilot and engineer and adequate fighter.
 He was an avid fan of horror movies and helped motivate some discouraged applicants to the Legion to keep trying, who eventually went on to form the Legion of Substitute Heroes.
 When Cosmic Boy and Lightning Lad were at odds about leadership, a leader election was called and Bouncing Boy was surprisingly elected to leader.
 Chuck was horrified but the entire Legion supported him and he led the team to the defeat of the Sun-Eater in the two-part "Sundown."
 During this time, Triplicate Girl became a big fan of his.

 In season two, two years had passed and Chuck's term as leader had ended.
 He was among the Legionnaires who were overwhelmed by the Legion of Super-Villains and the Fatal Five in "Man From the Edge of Tomorrow, Part 2" but was able to survive and assist his team in freeing rescued teammates from Takron-Galtos.
 He comforted Triplicate Girl after she lost her third body and was especially sensitive to her emotional state.
 He continued to serve with the team, helping them on missions against Lightning Lord ("Chain Lightning"), Terra-Man ("Unnatural Alliances"), Mordru ("Trials"), and Brainiac ("Dark Victory", parts 1 and 2)